chain-ml/web3-copilot/README.md

 - Git >=1.7

 ### Steps
-- Update the `project_repos` dictionary in **generate.py** as desired
+- Update the `PROJECT_REPOS` dictionary in **web3_copilot/common/constants.py** as desired.
 - Install [md-to-pdf](https://github.com/simonhaenisch/md-to-pdf)
   - `npm i -g md-to-pdf`
 - Run `python web3_copilot/doc_retrieval/generate.py`

-## Tutorial Notebooks
+## Tutorial Jupyter Notebooks

+### First Example
-The `notebooks` directory contains `first_example.ipynb`, an introductory notebook to council.
+The **notebooks/** directory contains `first_example.ipynb`, an introductory notebook to Council.

-To run the notebook:
+To run this notebook:
-- Go to the following [Google Colab](https://colab.research.google.com/drive/15DI-vIaaCPDFr6g49nxugHHqWuugtyRP?usp=sharing) link
+- Go to the following [Google Colab](https://colab.research.google.com/drive/15DI-vIaaCPDFr6g49nxugHHqWuugtyRP?usp=sharing) link.
-- If you would like to edit the notebook, you must first make a copy: Press File -> Save a Copy in Drive
+- If you would like to edit the notebook, you must first make a copy: Press File -> Save a Copy in Drive.

+### Try out Council
-The `notebooks` directory also contains `council_getting_started.ipynb`, a council tutorial for creating an Agent with your own Skills and Chains.
+The **notebooks/** directory also contains `council_getting_started.ipynb`, a Council tutorial for creating an Agent with _your own_ Skills and Chains.

-To edit and run the notebook:
+To edit and run this notebook:
-- Go to the following [Google Colab](https://colab.research.google.com/drive/1Tg_DCm92nCXEgslKdHwMc3-nj-Tpn6mO?usp=sharing) link
+- Go to the following [Google Colab](https://colab.research.google.com/drive/1Tg_DCm92nCXEgslKdHwMc3-nj-Tpn6mO?usp=sharing) link.
-- Press File -> Save a Copy in Drive
+- Press File -> Save a Copy in Drive.

 ## ETHToronto Presentation
 [Building AI Agents with ‘Council’](https://docs.google.com/presentation/d/1SHmsxBJOSp6tXP67Nv2LivcREJz2pkI6JU9VKnvxtKo/edit?usp=sharing).